A number of proposed and pending reforms are shaping the way the IRS views workers in the gig economy.

 - Understanding your effective income tax rate allows you to estimate the tax you will owe.

-- Understanding your marginal income tax rate will help you determine when your tax rate might increase in your earn enough income to bump you up to the next tax bracket.
+- Understanding your marginal income tax rate will help you determine when your tax rate might increase if you earn enough income to bump you up to the next tax bracket.

 - Adding your effective income tax rate to your self-employment tax rate gives you the overall tax rate you pay on income from your contracting work.